Dry Eye Prevention And Treatment

 • Spending more than a couple of hours per day on the computer

-Dry Eye Prevention In Five Simple Steps
+Dry Eye Prevention In 7 Simple Steps

-Eat well and hydrate
+Eat well and keep hydrated

-Did you notice that lack of Vitamin A and Omega 3s were on that list of risk factors?
 What you eat matters to every aspect of your health - including vision.
 Eating nourishing foods and drinking plenty of good ol’ fashioned water go a long way toward giving your body everything it needs to be well.
 This one foundational step not only lowers your risk of dry eye, but it also helps with weight management and the prevention of other diseases - many of which impact eye health and vision.

 Focus on a diet comprised of lean meats, healthy fish, and lots of fruits and veggies.
 Nuts and seeds are great, too.
+Foods with the highest natural levels of Vitamin A include:

 • Leafy greens (spinach, romaine, chard, kale, bok choy)